 GET-UP!
-Video game will fight obesityNovember 21st, 2012 in Overweight and Obesity /
+Video game will fight obesityNovember 21, 2012 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—Reversing the image of the sedentary game player, a new video game under development by University of California, Davis, researchers will encourage children to strengthen their action-hero characters by logging miles walked and calories burned in the real world.